MG Software.

 What is Refactoring? - Explanation & Meaning

-• A team splitting a 500-line function into ten small, well-named functions, making a bug that went unnoticed for months immediately visible.
+• A team splitting a 500-line function into ten small, well-named functions via Extract Method, making a bug that went unnoticed for months immediately visible in one of the extracted functions.

-• A developer consolidating repeated code in five controllers into a shared service, so future changes are made in one place instead of five.
+• A developer consolidating repeated validation logic in five controllers into a shared service via Extract Class, so future changes are made in one place instead of five.

-• An organization applying the Strangler Fig pattern to replace a monolithic legacy system module by module with microservices without a Big Bang migration.
+• An organization applying the Strangler Fig pattern to replace a monolithic legacy system module by module with microservices, without a Big Bang migration and with continuous production delivery throughout the process.

 Related terms